kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) Each person who requests an IFR procedure based on an ISMLS facility that he owns must submit the following information with that request:

-\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §§171.259, 171.261, 171.263, 171.265, 171.267, and 171.269, and is installed in accordance with §171.271.
+\(1\) A description of the facility and evidence that the equipment meets the performance requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.259   Performance requirements: General.|§171.259]], 171.261, 171.263, 171.265, 171.267, and 171.269, and is installed in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.271   Installation requirements.|§171.271]].

 \(2\) A proposed procedure for operating the facility.

-\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of §171.273.
+\(3\) A proposed maintenance organization and a maintenance manual that meets the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.273   Maintenance and operations requirements.|§171.273]].

 \(4\) A statement of intent to meet the requirements of this subpart.